-Approved by order of the members of the Corporation on 9 December 2021 and signed on its behalf by:
+Approved by order of the members of the Corporation on 8 December 2022 and signed on its behalf by:

-Independent Auditor's Report to the Members of the Corporation of South Staffordshire College
+Independent auditor's report to the members of South Staffordshire College Opinion

-We have audited the financial statements of South Staffordshire College (the 'College') for the year ended 31 July 2021 which comprise the Statement of Comprehensive Income and Expenditure, the Statement of Changes in Reserves, the Balance Sheet, the Statement of Cashflows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of South Staffordshire College (the 'College') for the year ended 31 July 2022 which comprise the Statement of Comprehensive Income and Expenditure, the Statement of Changes in Reserves, the Balance Sheet, the Statement of Cashflows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice) and the 2019 Statement of Recommended Practice: Accounting for Further and Higher Education.